deadlocker8/SportTracker/README.md

 ### Long-distance Tours (tours with multiple stages)
-Add multiple planned tours as stages to a long-distance tour.
+Combine multiple planned tours into a long-distance tour and treat them as stages.
-See your progress on how many stages you already completed and prepare your workouts with an overview map.
+Track your progress on how many stages you have already completed and use the overview map to prepare for upcoming stages.

 ![](screenshots/long_distance_tour.jpg)

 #### Enable GPX preview Images

 SportTracker can show a preview image for each planned tour and long-distance tour.
 The images are not generated by SportTracker.
-An external service can be used instead.
+An external service (GpxToImageRenderer) can be used instead.

-In order to activate gpx preview images, follow these steps:
+To activate GPX preview images, follow these steps:

-**1. Set up a GpxToImageRenderer instance https://github.com/deadlocker8/GpxToImageRenderer**
+**1. Set up a GpxToImageRenderer instance** (https://github.com/deadlocker8/GpxToImageRenderer)
-- a) Build docker image: `docker build -t gpxtoimagerenderer .`
+- a) Build the docker image: `docker build -t gpxtoimagerenderer .`
-- b) Run docker image with specific settings: `docker run -p 3000:3000 gpxtoimagerenderer`
+- b) Run the docker image: `docker run -p 3000:3000 gpxtoimagerenderer`
-- Or if using docker compose see `docker-compose-with-gpxtoimagerenderer.yaml` and adjust according to the documentation in the section `How to run SportTracker via docker compose` .
+- Or, if you use docker compose, see `docker-compose-with-gpxtoimagerenderer.yaml` and adjust it according to the section `How to run SportTracker via docker compose`.

-**2. Enable gpx preview images in your SportTracker settings.json Update the section `gpxPreviewImages` in your settings.json to contain the following values**
+**2. Enable GPX preview images in your SportTracker settings.json** Update the section `gpxPreviewImages` in your `settings.json` to contain the following values:
 ```json
 "gpxPreviewImages": {
     "enabled": false,